European Commission logo

 Development of Impentri, an intravenous imatinib formulation for Covid-19 acute respiratory distress syndrome (ARDS).

-The Impentri IMI2 consortium was awarded a €3.6M grant, to re-purpose an existing licensed oncology drug, imatinib for the treatment of Acute Respiratory Distress Syndrome (ARDS) induced by COVID-19.
-The project was awarded the grant in response to IMI2 Call 21: Development of therapeutics and diagnostics combatting SARS-CoV-2 infections and addresses both objectives defined in the scope of the call, Development of therapeutics to address a rapid response to the current Covid-19 outbreak and Development of therapeutics to address future SARS-CoV-2 outbreaks.
-Under the award, Exvastat is collaborating with Vrije Universitat, Amsterdam (VUmc), Amsterdam Medical Center (AMC), KABS and Simbec-Orion.
+The consortium was awarded a €3.6M grant, to re-purpose an existing licensed oncology drug, imatinib for the treatment of Acute Respiratory Distress Syndrome (ARDS) induced by COVID-19.
+Under the award, Exvastat is collaborating with Vrije Universitat, Amsterdam (VUmc), Amsterdam Medical Center (AMC), KABS Canada and Simbec-Orion.

-There is no effective pharmacotherapy for COVID-19 induced ARDS, or ARDS from any other cause, such as sepsis or pneumonia.
-Previous studies indicate that mortality rates for ARDS are 35-45% and that in those that do survive, patients have reduced exercise capacity and endure marked physical and neurocognitive deficit as a consequence of their initial illness.
-Thus, the substantial mortality, morbidity, and economic burden of ARDS, along with the absence of available therapy, mean this project has the potential to make a significant impact on society.
+At the start of the project, there was no effective pharmacotherapy for COVID-19 induced ARDS, or ARDS from any other cause.
+Previous studies indicate that mortality rates for ARDS are 35-45% and that in those that do survive, patients endure marked physical and neurocognitive deficits as a consequence of their initial illness.
+The substantial mortality, morbidity, and economic burden of ARDS, along with the absence of available therapy, mean this project had the potential to make a significant impact on society.

-The immediate objective for the project team was to provide clinical data on the effectiveness of imatinib in the treatment of patients with severe Covid-19 to prevent their progression to critical status wherein ARDS may develop.
-The second objective has been to deliver IV imatinib (Impentri™) as an approved pharmacotherapy for the treatment of severe Covid-19 ARDS.
-ARDS patients are severely ill and usually treated in an intensive care unit (ICU) setting, where an intravenous therapy is most appropriate for this patient group.
-Based on the results of these studies, additional investment will be sought to enable Phase III clinical trials and regulatory approval of Impentri™ for emergency use for the treatment of COVID-19 ARDS and the treatment of all-cause ARDS.
+The immediate objective for the project team was to provide clinical data on the effectiveness of imatinib in the treatment of patients with severe COVID-19 to prevent their progression to critical status, wherein ARDS may develop.
+The second objective has been to deliver IV imatinib (Impentri®) as an approved pharmacotherapy for the treatment of severe COVID-19 ARDS.
+ARDS patients are usually treated in an intensive care unit (ICU) setting, where they are unconscious and unable to swallow; an intravenous therapy is most appropriate for this patient group.
+Based on the results of these studies, additional investment was anticipated to enable Phase III clinical trials and regulatory approval of Impentri® for emergency use for the treatment of COVID-19 ARDS and the treatment of all-cause ARDS.

-The IMI-funded Impentri project commenced on 1 July 2020.
-The focus for the project initially was to complete a clinical trial using oral imatinib for the treatment of patients with severe COVID-19 (named COUNTER-COVID), led by scientists at VUmc in Amsterdam and conducted at hospitals across The Netherlands.
-In parallel work was initiated to reformulate and manufacture IV imatinib (Impentri™) and to plan for the clinical trial of Impentri™ in critically ill COVID-19 patients with ARDS (named INVENT COVID).
+The project commenced on 1 July 2020.
+The focus initially was to complete a clinical trial using oral imatinib for the treatment of patients with severe COVID-19 (CounterCOVID), led by scientists at VUmc in Amsterdam and conducted at hospitals across The Netherlands.
+In parallel, work was initiated to reformulate and manufacture Impentri® and to plan for the clinical trial in critically ill COVID-19 patients with ARDS (named INVENT COVID).

-The COUNTER-COVID trial of oral imatinib that was initiated by VUmc in March 2020 and aimed to recruit 386 patients, continued.
-Initial recruitment across hospitals in the Netherlands was excellent, but the inclusion rate dropped significantly in the summer months, as lockdown measures took effect and case numbers reduced.
-However, as patient numbers rose again in the Autumn, 50% inclusion was achieved at the end of October and the final patient was dosed at the beginning of January 2021.
-The results of the study were published in The Lancet Respiratory Medicine in June and showed that oral imatinib reduces mortality by 49% in hospitalized patients and similar percentage reductions in duration of mechanical ventilation and days in the ICU were reported and are also of statistical significance.
+The CounterCOVID trial of oral imatinib that was initiated by VUmc in March 2020 aimed to recruit 386 patients.
+50% Inclusion was achieved at the end of Oct 2020 and the final patient was dosed at the beginning of January 2021.
+The results of the study were published in The Lancet Respiratory Medicine in June 2021 and showed that oral imatinib reduced mortality by 49% in hospitalized patients, with similar proportionate reductions in duration of mechanical ventilation and days in the ICU.
+All these outcomes were of statistical significance.
+A study of the long-term (90-day) clinical outcomes of these patients substantiated the improved survival in COVID-19 patients treated with imatinib in addition to their shorter duration of invasive ventilation and improved clinical status.

-Learnings from the COUNTER-COVID trial in terms of recruitment and safety informed the design of the trial of Impentri™ in critically ill COVID-19 patients with ARDS.
+Learnings from the CounterCOVID trial in terms of recruitment and safety informed the design of the INVENT COVID trial.
 Ethical and regulatory approvals were obtained for this study in Jan 2021.

 impentri-imi2.png